dominiquedevriese/ogp-notes/modular_effects.md

 }
 ```
 All three of these solutions are easy to implement because there is a single central effect abstraction for logging.
-The different styles have the same advantages and disadvantages as when we've used them for enforcing invariants on abstract state or representation invariants on internal state.
+The different styles have the same advantages and disadvantages as before, when we used them for enforcing invariants on abstract state or representation invariants on internal state.

 Two other requirements, namely